bcnmy/docs/docs/Account/methods.md

   - biconomyPaymasterApiKey(`string`) OR paymaster (`IPaymaster`): one can either pass paymaster API key or custom paymaster instance to use the paymaster.
   - entryPointAddress (`string`): DEFAULT_ENTRY_POINT_ADDRESS will be used if not passed, otherwise the passed address will be used.
 On specific chains like Chiliz Mainnet it is a different address, so will need to be passed explicitly.
 Refer to below notes on this.
   - activeValidationModule (`BaseValidationModule`): The run-time validation module (must be one of enabled validation modules) to sign and validate next userOp.
-  - rpcUrl (`string`): This is an optional param for viem and ethers, It's advised to pass RPC url in case of custom signers such as privy, dynamic etc. If rpcUrl is not provided then a default public rpc will be used - which will likely be heavily throttled and can often silently fail.
+  - rpcUrl (`string`): Recommended for signers that are not a viem wallet or an ethers signer.
+It's advised to pass RPC url in case of custom signers such as privy, dynamic etc. If rpcUrl is not provided then a default public rpc will be used - which will likely be heavily throttled and can often silently fail.
   - index (`number`): index to create multiple smart accounts for an EOA.
 First account gets created with 0 index.

 **Returns**